top of page

 Regenerative Therapy

-Regenerative therapy provides an exciting opportunity within the field of pain management.
-Traditionally, pain therapy options include medications, physical therapy, steroid injections and surgery.
 Regenerative medicine offers an alternative to help treat conditions such as osteoarthritis, soft tissue injuries, and degenerative disc disease.
 We offer both Platelet Rich Plasma (PRP) injections and Stem Cell injections as treatment options.

 Platelet Rich Plasma (PRP)